 For many years, Linda has been the primary carer for her husband, who manages multiple conditions.
 But in recent year’s Linda’s arthritis has begun to affect her to the point where she will sometimes call him for help.
 This has meant that the two support each other in different but equally meaningful ways.
-While Linda’s husband has been shielding during COVID-19, Linda has been the one leaving the house to do the shopping, run errands, but also go on the occasional walk.
-And throughout, Linda and her husband have been doing what they can to keep each other entertained, whether they’re cracking jokes, playing cards, or moving around the home.
+She supports him by doing the shopping and running errands, and they enjoy cracking jokes and playing cards together at home, as well as getting active together when they are able to.

 How Linda Gets Moving